masak/alma/spec/06-classes.md

 bound by a field, and set the field's value from a provided argument.

 ## 6.6 The `@required` and `@optional` annotations

+A field is _required_ by default, which means that the class's constructor has a required named parameter for the field.
+A `@required` annotation reaffirms this, but is essentially a no-op.

+Either of the following two are equivalent: an `@optional` annotation on a field, or a `?` modifier on the field.
+These mean that the class's constructor has an optional named parameter for the field.
+A field whose value is not passed via the named parameter in its constructor is instead initialized via the value provided via its `@default` or `@builder` annotation (which see), or `none` if no such annotations are present.

 ## 6.7 The `@default` annotation